JoanEspasa/PLANLib/addProblem/index.md

     instructions:
       - "Gather all necessary tools and materials."
       - "Set up your workspace in a quiet area."
       - "Read the instructions thoroughly."
+  - title: "Preparation"
+    instructions:
+      - "Gather all necessary tools and materials."
+      - "Set up your workspace in a quiet area."
+      - "Read the instructions thoroughly."
 ---